SHOP

 We challenge you to make it two minutes around a town centre without spotting a Fiat 500 – and there’s good reason why they’re so popular.

-These cute little city cars will only cost you the standard rate road tax, or you can get it free with the electric model.
+These cute little city cars will only cost you the standard rate road tax.

 500s are also seriously frugal – up to 60.1mpg with the 1.0-litre petrol engine and 199-mile range with the 500e.